-2002 Papa Johns Boulevard

-Louisville, Kentucky 40299-2367

-(Address of principal executive offices)

-(502) 261-7272
+2002 Papa Johns Boulevard Louisville, Kentucky 40299-2367 (Address of principal executive offices) (502) 261-7272 the registrant (1) has filed all reports required to be filed by Section 13 or 15( this (or for such shorter period that the registrant was required to file such repulars: Yes [X] No [ ] File required to be submitted and posted e registrant has submitted electronically and posted on its corporate Web site, pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) du ant was required to submit and post such files). . , Yes [X] No [ ] • he registrant is a large accelerated filer, an accelerated filer, a non-accelerate celerated filer," "accelerated filer" and "smaller reporting company" in Rule 1 1 0 Large accelerated filer [X] Accelerated filer [ ] Non-accelerated filer [ ] Smaller reporting company [ ] Indicate by check mark whether the Exchange Act). e registrant is a shell company (as defined in Rule 12b-2 of the Yes [ ] No [X]

 (Registrant's telephone number, including area code)

-ine dicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 of 15(d) of the Securities Exchange Act of 1934 at ring the preceding g 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes [X] No [] Inc dicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site if any every Interactive Data File requir ed to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [X] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes [] No [X]